 We went deep into the forest about 10 to 12 kilometers.
 We saw an old temple, now dilapidated and at few metres from there were 2 temple tanks and steps onto hills that lead to Srisailam temple after a 35 km of trekking.
 There are many such routes to Srisailam.
 These routes are not often used.

 We found a chenchu tribe family spending their afternoon at the temple pond feasting on forest produce.
-Way back was uneventful and we were served snacks and hot tea on return.
+Way back was uneventful and we were served snacks and hot tea on return at the Honey-bee restaurnat.

-The sundown brought out the solar lamps beautifully placed all over the garden which have been charged in the day.
+The sundown brought out the solar lamps beautifully placed all over the garden which have been charged during the day.

-Dinner time was an interesting affair with all the bigwigs of the of the forest department including the principal Conservator the Chief Conservator the District forest officer and Range forest officer were all there.
+Dinner time was an interesting affair with all the bigwigs of the of the forest department including the principal Conservator the Chief Conservator the District forest officer and Range forest officer were happen to be visiting.
 Happy to note that everyone, officers and guests, all shared same dinner.

 After dinner we had a good walk around the garden recalling incidents some of the trips we made earlier.
 It was a good bonding time.
 Night sleep followed.
 And we woke up to heavy chirping of birds.
 It was nice to have your ears filled with pleasant tweeting birds.
 It was about 5 AM and me and wife came out for a walk leaving our son who preferred to continue his sleep.